 I am a Gen Xer.
 I was born in 1977.
 But as is the foundation of generational theory, when it comes to defining a generation, dates and years are just a starting point.
-What really distinguishes each of the generations is what was going in the world during formative years.
+What really distinguishes each generation is what was going on in the world during formative years.

 Did you grow up during the Great Depression?
 Did you attend Woodstock?
 Were you a casualty of the dotcom bust?
 Were school shootings a constant in the news when you were a teenager?
-What is happening in the world as we’re coming of age can have a profound effect on who we grow up to become.
+What happens in the world as we’re coming of age has a profound effect on who we grow up to be.

 As a Gen Xer, there were many factors going on in the world during our formative years that helped shape who we are today.

-#1 – Our consumption of all things media, and
+#1 – Our consumption of all things media.

 #2 – The change in the family dynamic.

-As Mike and Carol Brady were canoodling on televisions across America, a harsh reality was taking place; during the formative years of Generation X (born between 1965 and 1979) the divorce rate in our country tripled.
+As Mike and Carol Brady were canoodling on televisions across America, a harsh reality was taking place.
+During the formative years of Generation X (born 1965–1979) the divorce rate in our country tripled.
 So for every Jason and Carol Seaver, there was another household in America being run by a single parent.